Can I Fly My Drone in a National Park? What You Need to Know

 1. Fly just outside the National Park boundaries

 Taking off or landing a drone inside a National Park is certainly out of the question, but it’s possible to just skirt the boundaries of the park.
 Some drone pilots have even suggested exploiting a loophole in the rule and just flying within the park, as long as you take off and land outside the boundaries.
-This is a gray area in terms of compliance, and we don’t condone such behavior.
+This is a gray area in terms of compliance since you can still disturb wildlife and get fined, and we don’t condone such behavior.

 Instead, a much safer strategy is to just fly outside the boundaries of a National Park and look for a vantage point.
 The advantage of having a flying camera is that you can just continue to gain altitude until you can frame your shot the way you want it.
 You might not get the best angles of those majestic natural features, but you should still be able to get a good shot with some creative framing.
 This is the best way around the restriction, which doesn’t run the risk of getting cited by the NPS.

 The NPS provides authorization to fly drones over National Parks but only if it is done in the aid of scientific studies or research.
 Any requests for drone flights have to be coursed through the NPS administration.
 Upon securing written permission from the agency, you will have to get in touch with the management of the National Park you intend to fly in to make sure that you will not run into any problems.